DEVELOPMENTAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2022/3

 - an ability to critically evaluate the appropriateness of different methodological approaches to developmental psychological problems

 - their appreciation of the stages of the developmental psychological research process

 Outcomes 1 –3 will be assessed in an exam.
 Outcomes 4 and 5 will be assessed with a research report

 Thus, the summative assessment for this module consists of:

-Students will receive verbal feedback in tutorials and lectures.
+Students will receive feedback on sample MCQ questions.
+Students will receive verbal comments on the formative assessment from the lecturer and other students during the second seminar.
+They will also receive verbal feedback in tutorials and lectures.
 Importantly, there is a discussion group on Surrey Learn where students can ask questions about the assignment and receive quick feedback.

 - Provide an in-depth coverage of selected topics in the study of children's social and cognitive development, with a focus on the changes children progress through in these areas

 - Explore the theories, methods, and applications of developmental psychology in relation to these topics

 - Foster critical thinking, particularly in the analysis of developmental controversies

 - Develop research ability through guided practical work in designing, carrying out, analyzing and writing up a small-scale developmental experiment, and setting this in an appropriate theoretical and empirical context